Michael4d45/mago-vscode/README.md

 ## Related Projects

-- [Mago](https://github.com/carthage-software/mago) - The PHP linter and static analyzer that powers this extension
+- [Mago](https://github.com/carthage-software/mago) - The PHP linter, static analyzer, and architectural guard that powers this extension